 Sophie Yule-Bennett specialises in energy markets, renewables and demand-side response in her work with RAP’s Europe programme and power team.
-She came to RAP with more than 14 years’ regulatory and policy experience spanning the public, private and charity sectors.
+She has more than 17 years’ regulatory and policy experience spanning the public, private and charity sectors.

 She holds a first class honours law degree from the University of Warwick and completed her postgraduate legal practice course at the College of Law, London.